darklaunch/darklaunch.com/blog/2009/05/30/php-implode-with-key-implode-array-with-key-and-value.md

         <div>
             anonymous &ndash; Aug 23, 2010
             <div>
-                <p>why there is $return = ''; as very first line of the function ..... this code will never give yu the result....but still i Appriciate your work helped me a lot thanx</p>
+why there is $return = ''; as very first line of the function ..... this code will never give yu the result....but still i Appriciate your work helped me a lot thanx
             </div>
         </div>
     </li>